1. Can I apply to the EXCEL program once I am at UCF?

 7. How do I submit my enrollment deposit?

 Students can submit their Enrollment Deposit Form and non-refundable $200 enrollment deposit online by logging into myUCF (freshmen only).
 Click on: Student Self Service > Undergraduate Admissions > Application Status in the left navigation to submit your completed form and the deposit.
 Once you enroll, the enrollment deposit will be applied as a credit to your student account.

 8. Can I retake the Math Placement Test (MPT) if I did poorly?

 Yes, eligible students can retake the UCF Math Placement Test once.
 Additional retesting beyond the second attempt will not be provided under any circumstances.
 All students who retake the UCF Math Placement Test must do so in a proctored test environment scheduled at the UCF University Testing Center (UTC).
 It costs $35 to retest.
-For more information please visit https://utc.sdes.ucf.edu/math/.
+For more information and to request a retest, please visit https://utc.sdes.ucf.edu/math/.

 9. I’ve taken my MPT why hasn’t my status been updated?